 The Foundation commissions three to four pieces of research each year.
 These reports vary in focus and scale, depending on what is happening in New Zealand’s relationship with Asia.

-Our aim is to generate research which is useful, relevant and authoritative for our stakeholders, and beyond.
+Our aim is to generate research that is useful, relevant and authoritative for our stakeholders, and beyond.
 We want to support conversations about the New Zealand-Asia relationship that are more informed and frequent, in part driven by our research and outreach.

 The data generated by our research (particularly the attitudinal surveys we commission) also supports and guides the wider work of the Foundation – we aim to be data-driven in our work.